meredithhayes/PortfolioProject2019/README.md

  Notes about Double(2) Mode:
  1) Player 1 will always go first.

 Compiling: There is only one .c file.
 It is named "FinalConnect.c".
-Any compilation on a typical compiler for C should suffice for running the game successfully.
+Any compilation on a typical compiler for C should suffice for running the game successfully; however, there is a Makefile.
+In terminal, go to wherever you downloaded the repository and then enter in "make".
+Then ./PortfolioProject
 It is ascii interface based.

 Built with Visual Studio Code.